LordBounty/Co-teleological-Space/README.md

 This is a research prototype designed to explore **Co-Teleological Interaction** — a paradigm where humans and AI collaboratively define, reflect on, and evolve goals over time.
 The prototype enables:
+- Simple and easy-to-use interface；
-- Generation of **multiple AI responses per user input**, each following a distinct tone or perspective
+- Generation of **multiple AI responses per user input**, each following a distinct tone or perspective；
-- Iterative and reflective interactions via a **multi-branch conversation interface**
+- Iterative and reflective interactions via a **multi-branch conversation interface**；
-- A **"Journey" panel** that visualizes the dialogue tree and key decision points
+- A **"Journey" panel** that visualizes the dialogue tree and key decision points；
-- **Summary generation** of all branches for sense-making
+- **Summary generation** of all branches for sense-making；
-- **Image generation** using DALL·E
+- **Image generation** using DALL·E；
-- Export of the entire session as a `.doc` file
+- Export of the entire session as a `.doc` file；

 This system has been developed as part of an academic investigation, code files are structured to support direct review and experimentation.